GeoscienceAustralia/analysis-ready-gravity-data-workflow/README.md

 To run `RunDemo.m`:

-1. Create the following folders:
+1. Create the following folder:
    - `Data`
 2. Download the required input data from the following links and place them in the `Data` folder:
 - [oneTileData141-32.mat](https://geoid.s3-ap-southeast-2.amazonaws.com/AGQG/oneTileData141-32.mat)